sinditech/sindi-ai-mcp-server/README.md

 ## 📖 Examples

 The project includes comprehensive examples for MCP servers, found in the `examples/` directory.
-There are 2 examples, each demonstrating MCP on their various Jakarta EE server protocols:
+There are 2 examples, each demonstrating MCP on their various Jakarta EE server protocols (it bundles the `sindi-ai-mcp-server-features` module, exposing the MCP features on the respective Jakarta EE server protocols):

 - **`sindi-ai-mcp-server-rest`**: Running MCP server (bundled with the MCP features) on REST protocol.
-Note, for now on MCP SSE transport (deprecated) is implemented.
 - **`sindi-ai-mcp-server-servlet`**: Running MCP server (bundled with the MCP features) on Servlet protocol.

 ## 🛠️ How to run examples